All Episodes

 I think that's another reason why this case went federal as well.

-Because number one, the feds don't lose.
+Because, number one, the feds don't lose.

 Number two, their cases are typically airtight.

-Um the FBI ended up taking this case.
+The FBI ended up taking this case.

-Army CID did not take this guy case, guys.
+Army CID did not take this case, guys, which is cut from, I'll be honest with y'all.

 That's kind of embarrassing.